ajaygunalan/AjVault/content/_index.md

 ---

 ## Hi, I'm Ajay Gunalan
-This is my Digital Garden/Personal Knowledge Management/Zettelkasten based on [obsidian](https://obsidian.md/).
-Obsidian is similar to Notion & Evernote.
-But, better in my opinion 😉 😀😎.
+This is my obsidian-based digital garden and personal knowledge management system.  [obsidian](https://obsidian.md/) is comparable to Evernote and Notion.
+However, in my opinion, better.  😉 😀😎

 ## Map of Content
 - [[Data Structures and Algorithm]]